suhas-km/Hotel-Booking-Data-Science/README.md

 1. **Clone the Repo:** `git clone https://github.com/suhas-km/Hotel-Booking-Data-Science.git`

 ## Contributing 🤝
 Contributions are welcome!
-Please do consider clonning and contributing.
+Please do consider cloning and contributing.
 Do reach out to me for details, and the process for submitting pull requests.